gthvn1/pocframe/README.md

 - **network script** - Shell script to create Veth pair and setup IP (Posix Shell)
 - **frameforge** - OCaml server to decode frame and protocol logic (built with Dune)
-- **ethproxy** - Rust proxy to forward data to server (built with Cargo), a Zig replacement is in progress...
+- **ethproxy** - Rust or Zig proxy to forward data to server

+We used Rust and Zig to compare how it feels to program in these two languages.
+We initially planned to use C for packet handling, but we wanted to try some newer, cooler languages.

 ## Requirements

-- Rust + Cargo
+- Rust + Cargo and/or Zig 0.15
 - OCaml + Dune
 - [Just](https://github.com/casey/just)
 - ip command (from iproute2)